-Table of Contents:
+Table of Contents

-I. Participation and Integration Structures in Italy 3 1.
-Research objectives and methodology 3 2.
-Facts and figures: Migrants in Italy 5 3.
-The legal framework of immigration and integration of citizens with a migrant background 8 4.
-Multilevel governance on immigration issues 11 5.
-National plan for the integration of third country nationals and other relevant documents 13 6.
-Associations founded by migrants 13 7.
-Inclusion of migrants in integration policies 15 II.
-Evaluation of the One-To-One Interviews 16 8.
-Qualitative survey: The individual interviews 16 8.1 The needs of migrants 17 8.2 Willingness of migrants to engage politically 20 8.3 Barriers to participation 21 8.4 Conclusions and recommendations 23 III.
-Evaluation of the Focus Group Discussions 24 9.
-Focus groups with migrant communities in Empoli 24 9.1 Motivation for participation and its effectiveness 24 9.2 Inclusion of migrant voices in the decision-making process 25 9.3 Barriers to participation 26 9.4 Conclusions and recommendations 27 Bibliography Appendix 29
+I. Participation and Integration Structures in Italy 3 Research objectives and methodology 2 Facts and figures: Migrants in Italy 5 3.
+The legal framework of immigration and integration of citizens with a migrant background 8 4 Multilevel governance on immigration issues 11 5 National plan for the integration of third country nationals and other relevant documents .13 6 Associations founded by migrants 13 7.
+Inclusion of migrants in integration policies 15 Ш Evaluation of the One-To-One Interviews 16 8 Qualitative survey: The individual interviews 8.1 The needs of migrants 17 8.2 Willingness of migrants to engage politically 20 8.3 Barriers to participation 21 8.4 Conclusions and recommendations Ш LEvaluation of the Focus Group Discussions 24 9 Focus groups with migrant communities in Empoli 9.1 Motivation for participation and its effectiveness 24 9.2 Inclusion of migrant voices in the decision-making process .25 9.3 Barriers to participation 26 9.4 Conclusions and recommendations 27 В ibliography 28 opendix.